Jac-Zac/Thesis/README.md

 - Also using the median for example gives a way better score which should tell us a lot

 - Also high res images seem to give better result but do not use early stopping I still improvement at the 10k example steps and after

+#### Future thing's to do:

+- Build a pipline and a gradio app to shere it.
+You can take inspiration from [this](https://huggingface.co/spaces/laverdes/donut-web-space/blob/main/app.py)